Gorgeous family cottage (3 bedrooms) on an old farm near West Cornwall beaches

 This 18thC building was once a grain store for a little farm in the Cornish countryside.
 Whilst its timeworn granite and slate walls remain, they’ve been painstakingly restored and limewashed into a light, bright frame for the most beautiful holiday cottage.
 On the ground floor, 3 bedrooms (1 double, 2 twins); upstairs, open-plan living.
 The decor is a stunning blend of mid-century modern furniture (including that Ercol love seat) and chic rusticity; a tumble of plants and ecletic art make it even more special.

-The farm fields have been replaced by beautiful subtropical gardens, a communal space for all 3 cottages (there are 2 smaller hideaways, too) with a boules court and various outdoor games.
+The farm fields have been replaced by beautiful subtropical gardens, a communal space for all 3 cottages (2 smaller hideaways sleep 2 and 4) with a boules court and various outdoor games.
 Kids will be in heaven.
-The owners live in the old farmhouse and will point you to their favourite beaches and along spectacular coastal walks, then it’s home for lazy BBQs in your private garden as the sun goes down.
+The owners live in the old farmhouse and can point you to their favourite beaches and along spectacular coastal walks, then it’s home for lazy BBQs in your private garden as the sun goes down.

 Getting here: you’ll want to drive, so you have a car to explore.